knchetan/knchetan/README.md

 ### 🌟 What I'm Up To

-- 💻 Interning at Ideas2IT Technologies working on full-stack development with Java, ReactJS, and AWS
+- 💻 Interning at Ideas2IT Technologies, working on full-stack development with Java, ReactJS, and AWS
 - 🔬 Researching hardware security techniques and hybrid PUF architectures
 - 📖 Continuously improving skills in cloud computing, data analytics, and software design